Zeyademad999/funLearn-web-app/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:8080`
+The app will be available at `http://localhost:8080 or the available port, (check terminal) `

 ### Build for Production